 However, the people of Staten Island, who had to take the ferry almost every time they came to the mainland, weren’t happy about paying 50 cents per ride.

 Fifty cents seems like a small amount, but when one sees it in the context of the 25 million rides taken every year, it all adds up.

-Staten Island people had been campaigning for making the Staten Island Ferry free for a long time, and it finally happened in 1997 when New York Mayor Rudy Giuliani was up for re-election.
+Staten Island people had been campaigning to make the Staten Island Ferry free for a long time.
+It finally happened in 1997 when New York Mayor Rudy Giuliani was up for re-election.
 More here

-As a result, Staten Island Ferry became a no-cost service for the public, paid for by the City of New York.
+As a result, Staten Island Ferry became a no-cost service for the public, paid for by New York.